cmu-argus-2/GNC-Simulation/README.md

 Credits to Derek Fan for his approach to C++ Eigen <--> Python bindings.
 I used his method with pybind11.

 ## SPICE data download
-Run `./build_sim_debug.sh` to download all necessary SPICE kernel files during build
+Run `./build_sim_debug.sh` to download all necessary SPICE kernel files during build.
+This step requires curl installed with a version higher than 7.73.0.

 ## Setting Up
 ### First time